nhaferkorn/Final_Project-for-Basics-of-Python---Nele-Haferkorn/README.md

 # Final Project for Basics of Python Course

-This repository contains the code of my final project for the Course "Basics of Python", taught at the University of Padua.
+This repository contains the code for my final project in the *Basics of Python* course at the University of Padua.